CAAPIM/Cordova-MAS-SDK/README.md

 # Apache Cordova™ Mobile SDK
-## for CA Mobile API Gateway
+## for Layer7 Mobile API Gateway

-The Cordova Mobile SDK provides a simple and secure access to the services of CA Mobile API Gateway.
+The Cordova Mobile SDK provides a simple and secure access to the services of Layer7 Mobile API Gateway.
 For more information about our mobile products see the [developer website](http://www.ca.com/us/developers/mas.html).

 ## Get Started
 Check out our [documentation](https://www.ca.com/us/developers/mas.html) for sample code, video tutorials, and more.